LUXORANOVA9/studio/README.md

     ```
 3.  **Configure environment variables:**
     -   Create `.env` files in the `client`, `server`, and `contracts` directories using the `.env.example` as a template.
-    -   Fill in the required API keys, Firebase configuration, and blockchain deployment details.
+    -   Fill in the required API keys, Firebase configuration, and blockchain deployment details, including the $LUXO token contract address.

 4.  **Deploy smart contracts:**
     ```bash